-- DQNPolicy: use estimation\step greater than 1 and target network, also with a suitable size of replay buffer; - PGPolicy: TBD - A2CPolicy: TBD - PPOPolicy: TBD - DDPGPolicy, TD3Policy, and SACPolicy: We found two tricks.
+- DQNPolicy: use estimation\step greater than 1 and target network, also with a suitable size of replay buffer; - PGPolicy: TBDA2CPolicy: TBD - PPOPolicy: TBD - DDPGPolicy, TD3Policy, and SACPolicy: We found two tricks.
 The first is to ignore the done flag.
 The second is to normalize reward to a standard normal distribution (it is against the theoretical analysis, but indeed works very well).
-The two tricks work amazingly on Mujoco tasks, typically with a faster converge speed (1M -> 200K). - On-policy algorithms: increase the repeat-time (to 2 or 4) of the given batch in each training update will make the algorithm more stable.
+The two tricks work amazingly on Mujoco tasks, typically with a faster converge speed (1M -> 200K). - On-policy algorithms: increase the repeat-time (to 2 or 4 for trivial benchmark, 10 for mujoco) of the given batch in each training update will make the algorithm more stable.

-1.4.3 Code-level optimization
+1.3.3 Code-level optimization